Romesh Ranganathan: Awards

 In 2020, he won the BAFTA TV Award for Best Features for The Misadventures of Romesh Ranganathan.

 In 2021, he won the BAFTA TV Award for Best Entertainment Performance for The Ranganation.

 Personal life

 Ranganathan met his wife, Leesa, while working at Hazelwick School, where she was a drama teacher and he was a mathematics teacher.
-They have three sons together.
+They married in 2009 and have three sons together.

 He was a vegetarian, before going vegan in 2013.
 He is a supporter of Arsenal FC.
-He has discussed his "obsession" with tattoos, and is tattooed with the names of his sons alongside images of Richard Pryor, Nas, the Roots, the flag of Albania, and the Autobot logo.
+He has discussed his "obsession" with tattoos, and is tattooed with the names of his sons alongside images of Richard Pryor, Nas, the Roots, the flag of Albania, BoJack Horseman and the Autobot logo.

 Ranganathan's autobiography, Straight Outta Crawley, was published in October 2018.
 He was still living in Crawley at the time.

-In a 2025 interview on Desert Island Discs, Ranganathan spoke candidly about his lifelong struggles with mental health, including periods of suicidal ideation.
+In a 2025 interview on Desert Island Discs, Ranganathan spoke candidly about his lifelong struggles with his mental health, including periods of suicidal ideation.
 He credited running, reading, and breathing exercises with helping him manage his wellbeing.